laurentsimon/attestation/spec/predicates/deployment.md

 ...
 ```

-If a scope type is unknown or not supported by the verifier, verification must fail.
+If a scope type is unknown or not supported by the verifier, verification MUST fail.
 If the scope matches the environment, verification passes.
 Otherwise, it MUST fail.
 A match is positive if all the (non-empty) scope values are equal to the environment values.
 In the example above:

 ```shell